In this guide

 Are powerline adapters backward compatible, and can I mix adapters from different manufacturers?

-Leaving aside the reduced performance when connecting to a slower adapter, mixing powerline kit of different speeds from different manufacturers isn't usually an issue so long as they support the same standards.
+If you're buying a new powerline setup from scratch you are best off getting the same make and model to ensure compatibility.
+However, leaving aside the reduced performance when connecting to a slower adapter, mixing powerline kit of different speeds from different manufacturers isn't usually an issue so long as they support the same standards.

 The most popular type of home powerline gear is HomePlug.
 In the same way as Wi-Fi networking has been standardised, the HomePlug Alliance has created specifications for manufacturers to follow to ensure a dependable level of performance and compatibility.